TS-7553-V2-Sandbox

 Supercapacitors

-Charging of the supercapacitors causes a change in overall power consumption of the whole system.
-Because of this, the numbers below are the average curve and peak power draw during a full charge cycle of the TS-SILO technology itself.
+Charging the supercapacitors causes a change in the overall power consumption of the whole system.
+Because of this, the numbers below are the average curve and peak power draw during a full charge cycle of the TS-SILO supercapacitors technology itself.
 In other words, the power noted below is separate from the numbers listed above and should be added to the numbers above to sum the total power draw of the whole device.

 | Charging V | Min Avg.
 W | Max Avg.
 W | Peak W |